5-Day Package | Nuuk In The Winter | West Greenland

 - City sightseeing with Tapas in the culture house Katuaq

-- Northern lights tour by car or boat
+- Northern lights tour by car (you can pay extra if you want to go on a boat tour)

 - Guide on the tours